learn-software-engineering/learn-software-engineering/content/software-engineering/0300-requirements-engineering/01-requirements-engineering.en.md

 ### System requirements

-These describe the detailed behaviors, operations, capabilities and business rules the system needs to implement.
+These describe the detailed behaviours, operations, capabilities and business rules the system needs to implement.
 Or, impose quality constraints, performance needs and other attributes on the system.
 Examples:

 - System shall verify customer identity before accepting order.
 - User shall be able to filter orders by date, status, amount, etc.